 The Flatiron Building has a distinctive triangular shape.
 It was built in 1902 and designed by Chicago architect Daniel Burnham.
-It is one of the most dramatic looking buildings in New York City.
+It is one of the most dramatic looking buildings in New York City, United States.
 This 22 storey steel-framed building measures 307 feet in height.

 The building was originally intended to serve as offices for the George A. Fuller Company, a major Chicago contracting firm.
 It was also known as the Fuller Building.
 This building is located at the intersection of Broadway and Fifth Avenue.